 Walker Stalker Con tickets start at $45 for a day pass.
 The pass will get you into the event, access to the shopping and viewing of various panels with the actors on the shows.
 To meet any of the actor, you have to pay extra.
 Meet and greets start at $40.
-Don’t be fooled though, you could easily pays a several hundred dollars to $1,500+ if you want to meet many of the stars in attendance.
+Don’t be fooled though, you could easily pay from several hundred dollars up to $1,500+ if you want to meet many of the stars in attendance.

 What to Expect

 In the two years we have attended, we have found that most people in attendance fall into two groups – those who pay to meet everyone (and spend a bunch of money doing it!) and those who just come to see the experience and maybe pay to meet one or two people.

 Matthew and I fall into the second camp.
 Last year I met Tom Payne (Jesus).
 This year, Matthew and I met Scott Wilson (Herschel) and Melissa McBride (Carol).

 We also happened upon Norman Reedus on a smoke break outside.
 He was so kind to everyone, saying hello and even signing a few shirts that people tossed up to him.